markwolfeman/ist653/assignments/finalproject.markdown

  - Past Student Projects: [Hemingway Home](http://hemingwayatkeywest.omeka.net/), [Souvenir Buildings](http://souvenirbuildings.omeka.net), [Exotic Fish of the World](http://exoticfish.omeka.net/), [Electrical Outlets of Distinction](https://outlets.omeka.net/), [Hike Iceland](https://hikeiceland.omeka.net/)

 - This assignment is worth 30 points.
-It is **Due Wednesday, June 30th** Once completed, send me the link to your Omeka website.
+- **Due Wednesday, June 30th**
+- Once completed, email me the link to your Omeka website.

-- This is also a group assignment, so feel free to help, suggest and comment on each other's work and questions in the discussion board.
-Everyone still has to hand in an individual assignment.
+- This is a group assignment, so feel free to help, suggest and comment on each other's work and questions in the discussion board.